Chat with us, powered by LiveChat

 Interpreting Pressure and Flow Test Results

 The interpretation of pressure and flow test results is a significant part of assessing pump functionality and diagnosing probable faults within the system.
 When examining pressure test results, it is necessary to take into account the expected pressure values in comparison with those specified by a manufacturer.
-A notable difference between observed pressures and those expected often signifies problems like blockages, component wears or wrong system configuration.
+A notable difference between observed pressures and those expected often signifies problems like blockages, component wear, or wrong system configuration.

 In addition, an accurate review of these results also necessitates considering flow test results.
 Comparing actual flow rates obtained through flow measurement against pump design specifications enables identification of possible disparities in their performance.
 For example, a lower-than-expected flow rate could indicate issues like cavitation or a blocked inlet, whereas higher rates may imply too much bypassing or over-performing pumps.